-- 10. The situation in the Israel-Syria sector has remained generally quiet.
-UNDOF, which was established in May 1974 to supervise the ceasefire called for by the Security Council and the agreement on disengagement between Syrian and Israeli forces of 31 May 1974, has continued to perform its function effectively, with the cooperation of the parties. - Despite the present quiet in the Israel-Syria sector, the situation in the Middle East continues to be potentially dangerous and is likely to remain so, unless and until a comprehensive settlement covering all aspects of the Middle East problem can be reached.
-I hope that determined efforts will be made by all concerned to tackle the problem in all its aspects, with a view to arriving at a just and durable peace settlement, as called for by the Security Council in its resolution 338 (1973). - 12.
-Under the prevailing circumstances, I consider the continued presence of UNDOF in the area to be essential.
-I therefore recommend that the Security Council extend the mandate of the Force for a further period of six months, until 30 November 2001.
+10. The situation in the Israel-Syria sector has remained generally quiet.
+UNDOF, which was established in May 1974 to supervise the ceasefire called for by the Security Council and the agreement on disengagement between Syrian and Israeli forces of 31 May 1974, has continued to perform its functions effectively, with the cooperation of the parties.

+11. Nevertheless, the situation in the Middle East is very tense and is likely to remain so, unless and until a comprehensive settlement covering all aspects of the Middle East problem can be reached.
+I hope that determined efforts will be made by all concerned to tackle the problem in all its aspects, with a view to arriving at a just and durable peace settlement, as called for by the Security Council in its resolution 338 (1973).

+12. Under the prevailing circumstances, I consider the continued presence of UNDOF in the area to be essential.
+I therefore recommend that the Security Council extend the mandate of the Force for a further period of six months, until 30 November 2002.
 The Government of the Syrian Arab Republic has given its assent to the proposed extension.
-The Government of Israel has also expressed its agreement. - 13.
-In making this recommendation, I must draw attention to the shortfall in the funding of the Force.
-At present, unpaid assessments amount to some \$22.8 million.
+The Government of Israel has also expressed its agreement.

+13. In making this recommendation, I must draw attention to the shortfall in the funding of the Force.
+At present, unpaid assessments amount to some \$15.7 million.
 This sum represents money owed to the Member States that contribute the troops who make up the Force.
-I appeal to the Member States to pay their assessments promptly and in full and to clear all remaining arrears. - 14.
-In conclusion, I wish to pay tribute to Major General Wranker and to the men and women serving with UNDOF.
+I appeal to the Member States to pay their assessments promptly and in full and to clear all remaining arrears.

+14. In conclusion, I wish to pay tribute to Major General Bo Wranker and to the men and women serving with UNDOF.
 They have performed with efficiency and devotion to duty the important tasks assigned to them by the Security Council.
 I take this opportunity to express my appreciation to the Governments contributing troops to UNDOF and to those that provide the UNTSO military observers assigned to the Force.